-Sustainable aviation fuels (SAFs) are drop-in fuel blending components derived from renewable or waste-based feedstocks that, relative to petroleum-based fuels, provide reduced CO2 emissions.
-SAFs can increase the economic, social, and environmental sustainability of aviation operations.
+Sustainable aviation fuels (SAF) are drop-in fuel blending components derived from renewable or waste-based feedstocks that, relative to petroleum-based fuels, provide reduced CO2 emissions.
+SAF can increase the economic, social, and environmental sustainability of aviation operations.
 They are an important bioeconomy market because they can be produced from multiple biomass feedstocks and conversion pathways, and are compatible with existing aviation engines, distribution infrastructure, and storage facilities.

-The aviation sector is highly motivated to use cost effective SAFs for commercial, business, and military sectors because of the economic growth, job creation, and environmental benefits they offer.
-Availability of SAFs are critical for the aviation industry to meet significant international carbon reduction commitments that have been made by the sector.
+The aviation sector is highly motivated to use cost effective SAF for commercial, business, and military sectors because of the economic growth, job creation, and environmental benefits they offer.
+Availability of SAF is critical for the aviation industry to meet its significant international carbon reduction commitments.

-What Are the U.S. Government’s Goals for SAFs?
+What Are the U.S. Government’s Goals for SAF?

-- Sharing information and key findings among federal agencies and coordinate communication activities
+- Sharing information and key findings among federal agencies and coordinating communication activities

-- Ensuring research and development efforts reflect the critical needs of commercial, business, and military aviation
+- Ensuring R&D efforts reflect the critical needs of commercial, business, and military aviation

 - Developing best practices to foster the success of SAF supply development for commercial, business, and military aviation sectors.